Catalyst-Auditing/Community-Governance-Oversight/governance-processes/governance-parameters/cardano-treasury-with-kevin-hammond.md

 And we've even come up with prototypes of four automated forms of governance.
 We're probably not in a position where we're going to enact those tomorrow.

-Results from PRIViLEDGE are demonstrated through four ledger-based solutions:
+> "Results from PRIViLEDGE are demonstrated through four ledger-based solutions:

-verifiable online voting;\
+> 1 verifiable online voting;\
-contract validation and execution for insurance;\
+> 2 contract validation and execution for insurance;\
-university diploma record ledger;\
+> 3 university diploma record ledger;\
-update mechanism for stake-based ledgers.
+> 4 update mechanism for stake-based ledgers."

 ## References